sec-fortress/Practical-Ethical-Hacking-Notes/Active Directory Lab Build/Setting Up Users, Groups, and Policies.md

 ![](https://i.imgur.com/90jMy7j.png)

-- You should now see the pop-up as shown below, it is time to link the two users we created (THEPUNISHER and SPIDERMAN)
+- You should now see the pop-up as shown below, it is time to link the two users we created (THEPUNISHER and SPIDERMAN), This will be for THEPUNISHER, so fill in the details as shown below

 ![](https://i.imgur.com/ZejJks4.png)

+- You will get the password screen next, i will be uisng `Password1` as my password, also make sure to set the Password policy to **Passwords Never Expire**